meta-llama/llama-recipes/recipes/benchmarks/inference_throughput/README.md

 # Inference Throughput Benchmarks
-In this folder we provide a series of benchmark scripts that apply a throughput analysis for Llama 2 models inference on various backends:
+In this folder we provide a series of benchmark scripts that apply a throughput analysis for Llama models inference on various backends:
 * On-prem - Popular serving frameworks and containers (i.e. vLLM)
-* [**WIP**]Cloud API - Popular API services (i.e. Azure Model-as-a-Service)
+* Cloud API - Popular API services (i.e. Azure Model-as-a-Service or Serverless API)
-* [**WIP**]On-device - Popular on-device inference solutions on Android and iOS (i.e. mlc-llm, QNN)
+* [**WIP**]On-device - Popular on-device inference solutions on mobile and desktop (i.e. ExecuTorch, MLC-LLM, Ollama)
 * [**WIP**]Optimization - Popular optimization solutions for faster inference and quantization (i.e. AutoAWQ)

 # Why